TwirlingGoddess/StaticComp1/README.md

 I decided to do my version on RuPaul's Drag Race, featuring the portraits of some of my favorite contestants from the show.

-(I absolutely LOVE the artistic expression of drag and)
+(I absolutely LOVE the artistic expression of drag and the)

 The full overview of the assignment is here for your perusal.